epw/consensus/consensus.md

 \Begin{MC}

-During the first session, after a scene or while a scene wraps up, take a look at the list of stressors, and think about which one was primary in the scene that played out.
+During the first session, after a scene or while a scene wraps up, take a look at the following list of stressors, and think about which one was primary in the scene that played out.
 If it isn’t obvious, and it often will be, you can ask a couple more leading questions to really solidify one of the stressors.
 Each scene should have one stressor assigned to it after the fact, and you will use this to fill out the world before the second session.

+-  Control
+   -  Is someone trying to manipulate, gain power over, or otherwise control someone else?
+-  Fear
+   -  Is someone afraid of a threat, real or imagined, or is someone acting out of fear?
+-  Guilt
+   -  Is someone primarily motivated by an internal guilt, either for something they did or something they are or were?
+-  Anger
+   -  Is someone angry, either the hot rage that threatens to boil over, or the cold anger that motivates them to seek vengeance?
+-  Distrust
+   -  Is someone mistrustful of others, maybe strangers or even friends?
+This can be justified or imagined, distrust breeds distrust.
+-  Extremism
+[//]: # (FIXME: Make sure to come back and write this as anti-facist as possible.
+No safe places for Nazis and no Nazis living out their fantasies in this game.)
+   -   Has someone taken a nominally acceptable opinion and gone so far with it that they are causing harm to others?
+-  Isolation
+   -  Is someone or is a group isolating themselves or being forcibly isolated?
+-  Envy
+   -  Is someone feeling a deep desire for something that someone else has, like an object, relationship, or knowledge?
+-  Obsession
+   -  Is someone preoccupied or engrossed with a person, object, action or etc to the degree that it is intrusive?

 \End{MC}